 Cavatina at Sunset Marquis

-A music industry staple, Cavatina is nestled amidst a lush al fresco setting located over a charming bridge traversing the koi pond.
-Sunday Brunch comes complete with carving, omelette, salad, cheese & dessert stations as well as delicious appetizers.
-Bottomless mimosas and a warm, inviting staff all make for a very luxurious Sunday Funday.
+A music industry staple, Cavatina is nestled in a lush setting where a charming bridge crosses a calming koi pond.
+Sunday brunch comes complete with carving and omelet stations, fresh salads, cheeses, and desserts.
+Bottomless mimosas and a warm, inviting staff all make for a luxurious Sunday Funday.